 Blood from the choriocapillaris collects into venules that lead into larger venules that course in the outer choroid toward the ampulla of the vortex veins.
 The typical vortex vein passes obliquely through the sclera for a distance of about 4.5 mm as it exits the eye.
 Some drainage of the anterior choroid occurs through the anterior ciliary veins into the ciliary body.
 There are often four vortex veins per eye, with the ampulla of the vortex veins lying at the equator of the eye.
-The number can range from three to eight [19]; in high myopes there is often more than four and there may be posterior vortex veins known as ciliovaginal veins, which drain near or through the optic nerve foramen (Fig. 9.2) [20].
-The number and configuration of vortex veins is different in myopia; since myopia develops over time, the implication is that what appears to be additional vortex veins in myopia is acquired.
-The vortex veins drain into the superior and inferior ophthalmic veins [21].
+The number can range from three to eight [21]; in high myopes, there is often more than four, and there may be posterior vortex veins known as ciliovaginal veins, which drain near or through the optic nerve foramen (Fig. 10.2).
+The number and configuration of vortex veins is different in myopia; since myopia develops over time, the implication is what appears to be additional vortex veins in myopia are acquired.
+The superior vortex veins drain into the superior and the inferior vortex veins into the inferior ophthalmic veins. although anastomoses occur between these two main drainage pathways in the orbit [14].

-9.2 Blood Flow Within the Choroid
+10.2 Blood Flow Within the Choroid

-Hayreh discovered many of the fascinating features of the choroidal blood flow from his observations of humans and monkeys [22].
-The choroidal arteries do not anastomose with one another and each behaves like an end artery.
+Havreh discovered many of the fascinating features of the choroidal blood flow from his observations of humans and monkeys [22, 23].
+Although there are limited anastomotic connections, the arterial supply in the choroid is segmental as is the venous drainage; however, these segmental distributions do not correspond with each other.
+The choroid has high blood flow to deliver oxygen and metabolites to the retina and act as a heat sink.
+Blood is delivered to the choroid via the ophthalmic artery that branches to form (typically) two posterior ciliary arteries [23], which in turn branch to form many short posterior ciliary arteries and two long posterior ciliary arteries.
 There are no direct anastomoses between the PCAs or in arterial supply within the choroid.
 There is potential for local flow alterations to occur in the choriocapillaris based on pressure fluctuations.
-Once the blood leaves the choriocapillaris, it enters another segmented system the venous outflow from the eye.
-The segmentation of the venous system is different from that of the arterial system.
+Once the blood leaves the choriocapillaris, it enters another segmented system, the venous outflow from the eye.
+The segmentation of the venous system is different from that of the arterial system, and the choroid is one of the few places in the body where this is true.